tnhubbar/Rails-Project/notes.md

 Update controller to handle failed validations. error message in views.

-2. Look back through controller
+2. Look back through controller and utilize before actions.

+3. Helper method to protect routes from just anyone navigating there and destroying.

+4. allow user to search for category by name.
+Search should also be able to do a fuzzy search. (partial matches will show up) Class method